DaniBrew4/STAT426-PROJECT/README.md

 project as well as the main highlights and/or conclusions.

 Rules

-• Your project should be original for this class
+1. Your project should be original for this class
-• Your project should be individual work
+2. Your project should be individual work
-  – You can work with a group (of no more than 4 people) for data collection, but you must pose your own research question
+  a.
+You can work with a group (of no more than 4 people) for data collection, but you must pose your own research question
-• Your project should be original.
+3. Your project should be original.
 You can be inspired by something you have seen on kaggle, Github, another class, work, etc. but should be original work.
-• For full points, don’t just use a readily available dataset but either:
+4. For full points, don’t just use a readily available dataset but either:
-  – combine two or more readily available sources of data, OR – collect your own data
+  a. combine two or more readily available sources of data, OR
+  b. collect your own data
-• #1 and #2 will be due by November 20
+5. #1 and #2 will be due by November 20
-• The final project will be due December 10
+6. The final project will be due December 10